Stay informed about coronavirus (COVID-19)

 Find a Drug

 Your pharmacy benefit is the part of your Virginia Premier plan that covers medications prescribed by your doctor.
-Virginia Premier’s prescription drug benefit is administered by Envision Pharmaceutical Services.
+Virginia Premier’s prescription drug benefit is administered by Elixir.
 The customer service team is available 24 hours a day, 7 days a week.
 You may reach the customer service team at 1-855-408-0010 (TTY: 711).

 More details about your pharmacy benefits can be found in your plan’s Evidence of Coverage document.